kbase/kb_sdk/doc/kb_sdk_data_types.md

 A data object reference, used in retrieving and storing data objects, has the workspace name/ID, the data object name/ID, and possible a trailing version, delimited by slashes.

-e.g. The following are equivalent objects
+e.g. the following are equivalent objects

 ```
 KBasePublicGenomesV5/kb|g.26833    # wsName/objName